 Since home IPL hair removal is a contact treatment, it is just necessary that tests must be done to ensure that the skin is compatible with the management and in order to control the possible effects of the treatment on the skin.
 This test is needed in order to ensure the safety from adverse reactions with the treatment method.

-Test patch is done on a small part of the treatment area, or an area similar to the treatment area with same skin and hair type.
+A test patch is done on a small part of the treatment area, or an area similar to the treatment area with the same skin and hair type.
 It is recommended that every time patch testing is done to start from the lowest energy level and evaluate the testing area.
 Increase the energy level gradually until you feel a heat or mild discomfort, which differs according to each customer’s pain tolerance.
 It is normal for you to feel a slight pain or a stinging sensation, like a ping of a rubber band.
 Monitor the test patch area for any adverse effects.
-Discontinue the treatment once presence of any adverse reaction is observed.
+Discontinue the treatment once the presence of any adverse reaction is observed.

 Are there any side effects?
 What are the common and serious side effects?

 In every treatment, adverse reactions are always something to watch out for.
 With regards to the home IPL, pain is the most common side effect.
 Since IPL technology emits light and converts this energy into heat, a mild discomfort can be felt as the device contacts the area to be treated.
 On the other hand, more serious reactions must be considered.

 Impending adverse reactions include the following:

 - hyper and hypopigmentation

 Does the treatment hurt?
 Can cooling gels be used?

 Again, yes, and depending on one’s pain threshold.
 Any IPL treatment can cause a mild discomfort in the area being treated.
 One can feel a slightly warm, heat sensation or like a rubber band snapping on the skin.
 This is a normal occurrence during each shot of light emitted from the device.
 A startling zap from the device means that it working effectively in destroying the hair bulb.